snap-one/docs-driverworks-api/source/includes/12_json/_2-JsonEncode.md

 ## JsonEncode

 JSON function that takes the data in the Lua tCommand table and encodes it into a JSON formatted command string representing a Lua object.
 On success, this function returns a single value which is as designed.
-On failure, the function returns two
+On failure, the function returns two values:
-values:

 1. nil
 2. A string describing the error.

 This API should not be invoked during OnDriverInit.

+### Signature

+`C4:JsonEncode(json)`

 | Parameter | Description |